xmsteele/xm-labs-servicenow-emergency-change-approval/README.md

       - Approval source
       - Due date
       - State
-12. From the Flow Designer TOOLS tab, search for “Create Alert”.
+12. From the Flow Designer TOOLS tab, search for "Create Alert".
-13. Drag the “Create Alert” step onto the canvas and attach it to the “ServiceNow Record Alerts Approval `[sysapproval_approver]`” trigger step you created.
+13. Drag the "Create Alert" step onto the canvas and attach it to the "ServiceNow Record Alerts Approval `[sysapproval_approver]`" trigger step you created.
-14. Configure the “Create Alert” step as desired.
+14. Configure the "Create Alert" step as desired.
 You can use the imported ServiceNow Emergency Change Approval workflow as a reference.